-When painting acrylic paint on linen canvas, I use either Dick Blick’s Artfix Universal linen canvas or Fredrix on the roll.
-Lately, I’ve been easing up on Dick Blick’s company, as our Canadian dollar is not strong next to the US dollar.
+When painting acrylic paint on linen canvas, I use Dick Blick’s Artfix Universal Primed or Fredrix Antwerp on the roll.
 I prepare the support using many times primed Golden Gesso with a top coat of Golden Absorbent Ground.
-Between each layer, I sand smooth the high quality Belgian linen canvas to promote a much sought after gelatinous texture.
+Between each layer, I sand smooth the high quality linen to promote a much sought after gelatinous texture.
 Absorbent Ground is an excellent surfacing medium that dries to a porous, paper like surface.
-When applying it as a top coat over gesso, it makes for a slick glazing surface, yet with ample toothlike properties for regular dry brush and air brush application.
-I am very fussy with my linen.
+When applying it as a top coat over gesso, it makes for a slick glazing surface, yet with ample toothlike properties for dry brush and air brush application.

-I use a limited palette of Golden Artist Fluid Acrylic, Opaque and Airbrush Colours with the same brand Acrylic Glazing Liquid, Airbrush Medium and Transparent Extender.
+I use a limited palette of Golden Artist Fluid and Open Acrylic, and airbrush colours with the same brand Glazing Liquid, Airbrush Medium and Transparent Extender.
 I go through many rolls of masking tape to keep lines clean and mask out areas needing protection.
-I use Da Vinci acrylic synthetic and Dick Blick Masterstroke bristle for regular brush work.
-I use an airbrush to glaze backgrounds and window surfaces where applicable, and definitely use more medium than pigment.
+I use Kolinsky and Da Vinci brushes.
+I use regular brush stroke for detail work and I use an airbrush to glaze glass surfaces and the backgrounds.

 All the series I create are my vision.
-They are hyper-real, not photo-real.
 I take my own photographs and use them as a primary source material for reference.
-For any given painting I can take up to 100 photos.
+For any given painting I can take hundreds of photos.
 I cut and paste and take from many different photos to compose one painting.
-I seldom paint directly from the original photograph.
-I make up my own reality.

-I became a much better painter thirty years ago when I began using this upside down method.
-The fancy Banff School of The Arts maybe wouldn’t approve, but what the heck, it works for me.
+I became a much better painter forty years ago when I began using this upside down method.
 Familiar things do not look the same upside down.
 Our left brain expects to see things oriented in the customary way, with the right side up.
-In upright orientation, we recognize familiar things, name them, and categorize them by matching what we see with our stored memories and preconceptions.
+In upright orientation, we recognize familiar things, name them, and categorize them by matching what we see with our stored memories and pre-conceptions.
 When an image is upside down, the visual cues don’t match.
 We see the shapes and the areas of light and shadow, we see the lines, instead of real objects.
-Overall I find this rather objective way of working within each grid as most effective.
-The most minutest details land up to be the most effective, and for my purposes, the most hyper-real.
+Overall I find this rather methodical way of working within each grid as highly effective.
+The most minutest details land up to be captured as they really are.